roytang/blog/content/posts/2017/06/grand-prix-manila-2017.md

 I opted to play with Trackers in the main because I found my mirror match losses from Day 0 often came to a Tracker sticking on the opposing side.
 I also dropped down to 3 Ulamogs because it felt like I often got stupid hands with 2 or 3 of them.

-Sadly, most of my tweaks didn&'t matter much as I performed terribly.
-Here&'s my day 1 record:
+Sadly, most of my tweaks didn't matter much as I performed terribly.
+Here's my day 1 record:

 R01 1-2 LOSS vs UR Kefnet Both games he won, he had the turn 3 Kefnet which I had no answer for.